So now your business has a website, and you're wondering if your PPC efforts will help your SEO campaign.

-Great!
-And you know there is a market out there for your products.
+And you know there's a market out there for your products.
 So what’s next?

 Is it your mission to get potential customers to line up in front of your business?
-Or is your mission to put your business website in front of the queue that’s already there?
+Or, is your mission to put your business website at the top of search result pages?
+A strong PPC campaign will support your SEO campaign.

 A comprehensive, long-term, multi-channel strategy means uniting "demand generation” (SEO and content/social) and paid search (Pay-Per-Click advertising, or PPC, usually Google AdWords).
 I think of this is a three-legged stool—much more reliable than the one-legged or two-legged variety.
 And no, it doesn’t mean doubling your investment of time or money.